adhearsion/adhearsion-website/docs/source/call-controllers.md

 ### Monitoring recording

 Alternatively, it may be desireable to record a call in the background while other interactions occurr, perhaps for training, fact-verification or compliance reasons.
-In this case, it is necessary to execute the recording asynchronously, and handle its recording as a callback:
+In this case, it is necessary to execute the recording asynchronously, and handle its recording as a callback receiving the Event object for the command:

 <pre class="brush: ruby;">
 class SuperSecretProjectCall < Adhearsion::CallController
   def run
-    record :async => true do |recording|
+    record :async => true do |event|
-      logger.info "Async recording saved to #{recording.uri}"
+      logger.info "Async recording saved to #{event.recording.uri}"
     end
     say "We are currently recording this call" hangup # Triggers the end of the recording